hpilo-exporter/hpilo-exporter/README.md

 ### Prometheus config

 Assuming:
-- the exporter is available on `http://hpilo:9416`
+- the exporter is available on `http://127.0.0.1:9416`
 - you use same the port,username and password for all your iLO
+- change 127.0.0.1 address to actual address of exporter if prometheus is running on different host

 ```yml
 - job_name: 'hpilo'